-The top command displays real time view of performance related data of all running processes in a system.
-By default, the top command updates data in every 5 seconds.
+The top command displays real-time view of performance-related data of all running processes in a system.
+By default, the top command updates data every 5 seconds.
 Type 'top' from the terminal to view the statistical data related to the performance of a system.

 The iostat command list CPU utilization, device utilization and network file system utilization.
 This utility display system’s average CPU utilization since the last reboot.
 Running the following command without any options displays all the three reports.

 To list the individual report use -c, -d and -h switch for CPU utilization, device utilization and network file system utilization.
 The following command will break the CPU utilization into user processes, system processes, I/O wait and idle time.